 The preventative (prophylactic) use of antibiotics has not been studied in WHIM syndrome, but has proven effective in other primary immunodeficiency disorders.

-HPV-associated warts often prove highly resistant to conventional treatment and frequently recur after surgery.
+HPV-associated warts frequently recur after surgery or other conventional therapy.
 Affected individuals should be regularly monitored to promptly detect and surgically remove within the early stages any HPV lesions that appear pre-malignant or malignant.

 Because WHIM syndrome is associated with hyperfunction of the chemokine receptor CXCR4, researchers have proposed treating affected individuals with medications that inhibit CXCR4 activity.
-Such agents include plerixafor, a drug that is currently approved by the Food and Drug Administration (FDA) for individuals who are preparing to undergo a hematopoietic stem cell transplant.
-Initial studies of plerixafor in individuals with WHIM syndrome have been promising and have helped neutrophils and other white blood cells move from the bone marrow into the bloodstream.
-More research is necessary to determine the long-term safety and effectiveness of plerixafor for the treatment of individuals with WHIM syndrome.
+Such agents include plerixafor, a drug that is currently approved by the Food and Drug Administration (FDA) for some individuals who are preparing to undergo a hematopoietic stem cell transplant and mavorixafor, an experimental agent which has not yet been approved to treat any disease.
+Initial published studies of plerixafor in individuals with WHIM syndrome have been promising and have helped neutrophils and other white blood cells move from the bone marrow into the bloodstream.
+More research is necessary to determine the long-term safety and effectiveness of both agents for the treatment of individuals with WHIM syndrome.

 Preventative (prophylactic) treatment with the HPV vaccine has been tested in some individuals with WHIM syndrome.
 Early vaccination may be able to prevent certain HPV infections and reduce HPV related cancer potentially associated with WHIM syndrome.
 However, the underlying immune defects associated with the disorder may lessen the effectiveness of such protection, thereby requiring periodic re-vaccination.
 More research is necessary to determine what role preventative HPV vaccination has in the treatment of individuals with WHIM syndrome.